brampat/security/books/README.md

 ## SciFi
 These are non-security or privacy book and movies that are quite interesting reads (beware: some minor spoilers)
-* We are legion,  Dennis E. Taylor - Dot-com billionaire buys cryogenic-treatment and instantly dies only to wake up as a Von Neumann AI
+* We are legion (we are Bob) - Bobiverse #1,  Dennis E. Taylor - Dot-com billionaire buys cryogenic-treatment and instantly dies only to wake up as a Von Neumann AI
+  * For we are many - Bobiverse #2, Dennis E. Taylor
+  * All these worls - Bobiverse #3, Dennis E. Taylor
 * Ready player one, Ernest Cline - Ultimate easter-egg adventure: Facebook-VR world inventor dies and gives his heritage to the one who finds the ultimate easter egg.
 Filled with 70's and 80's retro-references

 ![We are Legion](we_are_legion.jpg)